priyanshu360/speedcode/README.md

 # speedcode

 A terminal typing tutor that teaches TypeScript through progressive lessons.
-Type real code with inline comments that explain each concept as you go.
+Type real code with syntax highlighting, live stats, and auto-scrolling — all in your terminal.

 ## Install